 Pacifiers

-I think we saw at least a couple of pacifiers on the ground on our last trip through Disney World.
+We saw a couple of pacifiers on the ground on our last trip through Disney World.
 Make sure to take extras with you in your diaper bag for when or if your child decides to split theirs out in the park.

 Toddler Utensils (If needed)